sir-marc/halux/README.md

 The interface for this action is:
 (haluxObject: {
 	schema: Schema, // a Hal-crawler Schema
+	link?: string, // url to resource
-	identifiers: {
+	identifiers?: {
-		[index: string]: any, // an object of identifiers to identify the different Ressources },
+		[index: string]: any, // an object of identifiers to identify the different Resources },
-	handlers?: { // handler to be called on a particular event.
-Can be a redux-action or a regular function successHandler?: (reduxStore: any, haluxState: any) => any, pendingHandler?: (reduxStore: any) => any,
+	body?: any; // if body is set, then a post will be executed using the body into?: Schema; // defines in which schema the result should be stored overwriteStore?: boolean; // ignore state in store and always refetch resource, default: false handlers?: { // handler to be called on a particular event.
+Can be a redux-action or a regular function successHandler?: (reduxStore: any, haluxState: any, createdResource: Resource) => any, pendingHandler?: (reduxStore: any) => any,
 		errorHandler?: (reduxStore: any, error: any) => any, }
-}): HaluxActionI
+	config?: any; // pass custom configuration object, nested calls will receive the same config object }): HaluxActionI
 ```
+Note that only identifiers or link should be set, not both.

 You can use the method like this: